 Map Pins - Your Website Can Pin Your Job sites with Geo Coding

-Higher Map & Organic Rankings - BrandREVU Go to Work for You
+Higher Map & Organic Rankings - DataPins Go to Work for You

 Google Responds - Your Reviews, Geo Locations, and Photos Can Help Your Standing with Google

 Step one is planning your search engine optimization strategy.
-Effective SEO starts with keyword research and URL mapping.
-HVAC SEO Webmasters identifies target keywords and separates them into categories.
+Effective SEO for HVAC contractors starts with keyword research and URL mapping.
+First, HVAC Webmasters identifies target keywords and separates them into categories.
 Next, we map each category to a unique URL.
-Each URL is then referenced during the content writing phase.
-Our research team performs extensive analysis with keyword tools like MOZ, SEMRush, & UberSuggest to gauge volume and competition.
+Next, our research team analyzes extensively with keyword tools like MOZ, SEMRush, & UberSuggest to gauge volume and competition.

-The heating & cooling industry comes with its fair share of keywords.
-There are so many services that a contractor can provide and enough of a demand to create keyword volume for the majority of them.
-As you might imagine, industry keywords can fluctuate and volume based on the season.
-The term “ac repair” will be more popular in the summer months while “heating repair” will perform better during winter.
-Depending on the climate of your service area, this will matter more or less.
-Keyword research tools have become comprehensive in recent years and really give companies an idea about difficulty, competition, and local demand for an ideal SEO strategy.
+- Industry Keywords The heating and cooling industry has thousands of keyword opportunities.
+There are so many specific HVAC services and an endless pool of consumers looking to find them.
+As you might imagine, keyword volume can fluctuate based on the season.
+The term “ac repair” is more popular in summer, while “heating repair” gets more traction during winter.
+Keyword research tools have become comprehensive in recent years and provide metrics like difficulty, competition, and local demand to help craft your ideal HVAC SEO strategy.

-Volume is important but ranking for a variety of terms within a larger category can be helpful to the overall health of a website.
-If you offer specific services like coolant & leak repair, the volume is going to be lower, but the opportunity is going to be higher.
+- Secondary Keywords Building topical authority within a larger category can be helpful to the overall health of a website.
+If you offer specific HVAC services like coolant and leak repair, the volume will be lower, but the opportunity is higher.
 Furthermore, you can build topical relevance by creating pages about related topics.
-For instance, electric furnace repair could be a subcategory of heating on your website and Google can crawl both pages and associate them one with another.
-As you build topical relevance, the pages should begin to have a reciprocative influence on each other and boost both the quantity and quality of your rankings.
+For instance, electric furnace repair is a subcategory of heating, and Google can crawl both pages and associate them one with another.

-Speaking of topical relevance, URL structure should be both topical and logical.
-There are two types of pages that exist on a website.
-Parent pages and child pages.
-Parent pages exist on the top level of a domain.
+- URL Hierarchy / Structure Parent pages exist on the top level of a domain.
 For example, yourwebsite.com/services would be a parent page.
-Child pages are on a lower level of the domain (which can drill down several levels).
+Child pages are on a lower domain level (which can drill down several levels).
 An example of a child page would be yourwebsite.com/services/ac-repair.
-A clear and logical structure should be developed as part of the SEO strategy and be based on keyword research and relevance.
+A clear and logical URL structure is part of the SEO strategy and is based on keyword research and relevance.

 Our services target buyer intent keywords, meaning terms that will actually lead to sales conversions.
-Some marketing services ask their clients to “pick keywords” … which is something we don’t do.
+Some marketing services ask their clients to “pick keywords,” … which is something we don’t do.
 Why?
-Because it’s stupid.
-To rank well on Google, you can’t “pick keywords.” you must instead create a multi page website that markets for all of the services you offer.
-For example, the homepage might have a local keyword like HVAC contractor in (City) while your AC repair page might be optimized for AC repair in (City).
+Because it doesn’t work.
+To rank well on Google, you can’t “pick keywords.” you must instead create a multi-page website that markets all of your services.
+For example, the homepage might have a local keyword like HVAC contractor in (City), while your AC repair page might target AC repair in (City).
 We don’t limit your website to a set number of keywords.
-We target everything that will help.
+We target everything that will help your business.

-In recent years, Google has recalibrated its standards, and placed far greater value on quality content that educates and informs readers, rather than content that exists for the sole purpose of increasing search ranking.
-Unfortunately, companies across all industries have been slow to adjust, and have suffered by losing out on leads that would otherwise be available.
-Plumbing Webmasters provides cutting edge SEO services to contractors throughout the United States.
+In recent years, Google has recalibrated its standards and placed far greater value on quality content that educates and informs readers than content that aims only to rank on search.
+Unfortunately, HVAC companies have been slow to adjust and have suffered by losing out on leads that would otherwise be available.
+HVAC Webmasters provides cutting-edge SEO services to HVAC contractors throughout the United States.
 By partnering with us, your company will never again suffer from stagnation or participate in antiquated practices.
-We evaluate new trends in the industry, and evolve alongside Google.
+We evaluate new trends in the industry and evolve alongside Google.

 Keywords WITH Buyer Intent